Acute Lymphocytic Leukemia

-- Blood tests may be done to count the number of each type of blood cell (RBCs, WBCs, platelets).
+- Blood tests may be done to check your blood cell levels.

-- A bone marrow biopsy is a procedure to take a small amount of bone marrow from the bone in your hip.
+- A bone marrow biopsy is a procedure to take a sample of bone marrow from your hip bone.
 This test helps healthcare providers find out which type of leukemia you have.

 How is ALL treated?

 Treatment may depend on the results of testing.
-You will get treatment in phases.
+You will get treatment in 2 phases.
 In the first phase, healthcare providers will give you treatments to make your ALL go into remission.
 This phase can sometimes take several years.
 Remission means there are no longer any signs of leukemia.
 After you are in remission, you will get postremission treatment.
 The goal of this phase is to kill any hidden leukemia cells and help you stay in remission.
-Treatment may include the following:
+The following treatments may be given in either stage:

 - Chemotherapy is used to kill cancer cells.
 Your healthcare provider may give you 2 or more kinds of chemotherapy.